abpio/abp-commercial-docs/en/themes/leptonx.md

 ## User Interface

-Lepton Theme module doesn't provide any UI pages.
+LeptonX Theme module doesn't provide any UI pages.
 It just changes the existing UI pages of an application.
 Here are some sample pages:

 #### Login page